What You Need to Know About Coronavirus (So Far)

 What is Contagiousness?
 Let’s clear up some vocab that you might be hearing about in the news: Transmissibility from person to person is a disease’s contagiousness.
 This coronavirus is highly contagious—even more contagious than both SARS and MERS.
 That's how even though the mortality rate is lower than those diseases, COVD-19 has killed more people than SARS or MERS did.
 It's simply because COVID-19 has infected more people.
 How contagious a person is depends on their viral load—viral load is defined as how many viral particles there are per milliliter of sampled tissue or fluid.
 For many viruses, the higher a person’s viral load, the more contagious that person is—that is, the more likely it is that they can pass the disease to someone else.
 A person’s viral load is likely to be highest when they are the most symptomatic...although, again, lots of research is going on right now to determine if patients with COVID-19 can still be carrying a high viral load and shedding the virus when they are not symptomatic.

 Will a Mask Keep You Safe?
 Regular masks, like the paper kind (‘surgical masks’) you can get at the pharmacy or the airport, do not actually do a whole heck of a lot to prevent you from GETTING sick.
 HOWEVER!
 If you yourself are sick, wearing a mask WILL limit the spread of YOUR infected respiratory droplets.
-So if you’re sick, it’s very considerate to wear a mask.
+So if you’re sick, you need to wear a mask.
 But if you’re looking to avoid becoming sick, the best way is to simply never touch your face (or really, any membranous orifices) with unwashed hands, practice correct hand hygiene (which is more intense than you’d think), and—surprise, surprise—avoid contact with infected people in the first place.
 For more in-depth coverage of mask effectiveness, check out this awesome video by my friend Trace.

 What is Being Done by the Scientific and Medical Communities?